edalonzoh90/DevOpsChallenge/README.md

 To deploy the VMs it is necessary to obtain the IP address of each of VM's of the load balancer, the instructions to achieve this are found in the file 'Ansible/get-hosts-tasks.yml'

-Unfortunately I had some compatibility problems with some Python packages that Ansible required, so I could not do the test, and therefore conclude with the challenge...
+Unfortunately I had some compatibility problems with some Python packages that Ansible required, so I could not do the test, and therefore conclude with the challenge... :disappointed_relieved: